 "He took off his hat and smiled.
 Smiled and smiled."
 Rebekka thought she was answering the grin of her new husband, but her parched lips barely moved as she recalled their first meeting.
+She had the impression, then, that I ever the had fearest her own finale vulnerability- Journaying alone to a - country to wed a man unseen - these women corrected it (?)

-She had the impression, then, that this was his whole life had been about: meeting her at long last.
+this was his whole life had been about: meeting her at long last.
 At long long last.
 Following him, feeling the strange resilience of land after weeks at sea, she tripped on the wooden walk and tore the hem of her gown.
 He did not turn around, so she grabbed a fistful of skirt and trotted along to the wagon, refusing the hand he offered to help her mount.
 It was seal and deal.
 He would offer her no pampering.
 She would not accept it if he did.
 A perfect equation for the work that lay ahead.
 And the sorrow.